deprecated-near-apps/nft-launcher/README.md

 You can run unit tests in the Rust contracts themselves, but it may be more useful to JS tests against testnet itself.

+Note: to run the app and server tests make sure you install and start the server.
+- cd server
+- yarn && yarn start

 Commands:
+- `test` will simply run app tests against the contract already deployed.
+You can mess around with `app.test.js` and try different frontend stuff
-- `test:deploy` - will deploy a new dev account (`/neardev`) and deploy a new contract to this account
+- `test:deploy` - will deploy a new dev account (`/neardev`) and deploy a new contract to this account, then run `test`
+- `test:server` - will test the server, make sure you start it (see "Note" above)
-- `test` will simply run the tests against the contract already deployed
+- `test:unit` - runs the rust unit tests

 If you've changed your contract or your dev account has run out of funds use `test:deploy`, if you're updating your JS tests only then use `test`.